Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

-To further tackle the curse of dimensionality, in actual implementation, we further reduce the action space by imposing restriction on the choices in different steps, based on prior knowledge of the setting.
-Specifically, if there are too many choices in a step, we restrict ourselves to a pre-specified option set.
-The elements in the step set are chosen according to prior knowledge such that the size of the step set is neither too large nor too small, to enable efficient decision making.
+To further tackle the curse of dimensionality, in actual implementation, we further reduce the action space by imposing restrictions on the choices in different steps, based on prior knowledge of the setting. {First, we can impose some constraints from the prior knowledge to restrict the step set without using $\mathtt{Verifier}$, e.g., we can restrict step $4$ in one action to satisfy the distance requirements.
+Second, we can utilize the data information as prior knowledge to restrict the steps, e.g., we may restrict step $2$ to a few choices based on the traffic volume, because these choices may have better objective values.
+Specifically, if there are too many choices in a step, we restrict ourselves to a pre-specified option set so that the elements in the set are guaranteed enough to be a valid topology and the objective value of these elements is probably good enough compared to the abandoned actions.} The elements in the step set are chosen according to prior knowledge such that the size of the step set is neither too large nor too small, to enable efficient decision making.
 Although this restriction may limit possible actions, it is effective in reducing the size of the action space and allows for higher learning efficiency.